pierrehub2b/AtsMobileStation/README.md

 ### Prerequisites
 - Have an Xcode downloaded and **installed**
-- the device **must be in WIFI mode and unlock pin code disabled**
+- The device **must be in WIFI mode and unlock pin code disabled**

 ### 1/ Setup provisionning profile into Xcode
 - Open Xcode and go to 'Preferences' (Click on Xcode code in the left top corner)
 - In 'Accounts', add a new account using '+' button in the bottom left corner
 - Select 'Apple ID' in the dropdown list and enter your Apple Developer credentials in the next window
 - When you're logged, click on "Manage Certificates".
 If there is no certificate associated with your workstation (no one is enlightened), click on "+" button -> "Apple Development" and "Done"
-- Save and quit xCode
+- Save and quit Xcode

 ### 2/ Set the Development team ID and retrieve the devices list
 - Open AtsMobileStation and plug an iPhone device